hmillerbakewell/personal-values-compare/README.md

 Relationships and Faith:

- - Compassion: Recognising the needs of others
- - Emotional Independence: Your mood is not reliant on the actions of others
  - Family: Regular connection with family
  - Friendship: Deep relationships within a small group
  - Giving Gifts: Finding or making gifts for others
  - Love: Finding people to share your heart with
  - Pets: Having pets at home
- - Quality Time: Being with friends and loved ones, no matter the activity

 These values, and their definitions, have been determined through limited research and self-reflection, rather than scientific research.